jamesob/assumeutxo-docs/proposal/README.md

 Right now, computing the hash of the UTXO set at a certain height can be done by using the `gettxoutsetinfo` RPC command (i.e. `GetUTXOStats()`).
 It takes a few minutes to compute, and if you want to do it for an arbitrary height, you need to call `invalidateblock` to rewind to that point and then `reconsiderblock` afterwards to fast-forward back.
 Obviously, this interrupts normal operation.

-This is inconvenient, but in the meantime we could modify `gettxoutsetinfo` to accept a height and at least abstract away the manual chain-mangling.
+This is inconvenient, but in the meantime we could modify `gettxoutsetinfo` to accept a height and at least abstract away the manual chain rewind and fast-forward via `invalidateblock`/`reconsiderblock`.

 Longer-term, it's conceivable that we could use a node-local [rolling UTXO set hash](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2017-May/014337.html) to make the hash availability immediate.
 However, a rolling UTXO set hash is incompatible with assumeutxo commitment schemes that involve chunking snapshots (discussed below) and so the resulting assumeutxo value might have to be a tuple consisting of `(rolling_set_hash, split_snapshot_chunks_merkle_root)`.